kech-app/janus/README.md

 So we will start with the simple: The LUX DSL user perspective.

-## Previous art
-Who cares about previous art, anyway?

-You can Google it or ask GPT if you care.

 ## Lux basics: Attributes, Widgets and Fields

 in LUX: